milonAAA/agency-voice-interface/README.md

 ## Features

+### Core Functionality
 - Real-time voice interaction with an AI assistant
-- Integration with OpenAI's GPT-4o Realtime API
 - Asynchronous audio input and output handling
-- Custom function execution based on user requests
+- Custom tools execution based on user requests

-- Visual interface for audio volume visualization
+### Task Delegation & Communication
+- **Synchronous Communication**: Direct, immediate interaction with agents for quick tasks
+- **Asynchronous Task Delegation**: Long-running task delegation to agencies/agents
+  - Send messages to agency CEOs without waiting for responses
+  - Send messages to subordinate agents on behalf of CEOs
+- **Task Status Monitoring**: Check completion status and retrieve responses
+- Multiple specialized AI agent teams working collaboratively

+### Integration Services
+- Google Calendar integration for meeting schedule management
-- Structured output processing for efficient data handling
+- Gmail integration for email handling and drafting
-- File management capabilities (create, update, delete)
 - Browser interaction for web-related tasks
-- Task delegation to multiple teams of AI agents
-- Google Calendar integration
-- Gmail integration
+- File system operations (create, update, delete)

 ## Available Tools

-- **SendMessage**: Delegates tasks to agencies, or to specific agents within agencies.
+### Agency Communication Tools
+- **SendMessage**: Synchronous communication with agencies/agents for quick tasks
+  - Direct interaction with immediate response
+  - Suitable for simple, fast-completing tasks

+- **SendMessageAsync**: Asynchronous task delegation
+  - Initiates long-running tasks without waiting
+  - Returns immediately to allow other operations

+- **GetResponse**: Task status and response retrieval
+  - Checks completion status of async tasks
+  - Retrieves agent responses when tasks complete

+### Google Workspace Integration
-- **FetchDailyMeetingSchedule**: Fetches and formats the user's daily meeting schedule from Google Calendar.
+- **FetchDailyMeetingSchedule**: Fetches and formats the user's daily meeting schedule from Google Calendar
-- **GetGmailSummary**: Provides a concise summary of unread Gmail messages from the past 48 hours.
+- **GetGmailSummary**: Provides a concise summary of unread Gmail messages from the past 48 hours
-- **DraftGmail**: Composes email drafts, either as a reply to an email from GetGmailSummary, or as a new message.
+- **DraftGmail**: Composes email drafts, either as a reply to an email from GetGmailSummary, or as a new message

+### System Tools
-- **GetScreenDescription**: Captures and analyzes the current screen content for the assistant.
+- **GetScreenDescription**: Captures and analyzes the current screen content for the assistant
+- **FileOps**:

-- **CreateFile**: Generates new files with user-specified content.
+   - **CreateFile**: Generates new files with user-specified content
-- **UpdateFile**: Modifies existing files with new content.
+   - **UpdateFile**: Modifies existing files with new content
-- **DeleteFile**: Removes specified files from the system.
+   - **DeleteFile**: Removes specified files from the system

-- **OpenBrowser**: Launches a web browser with a given URL.
+- **OpenBrowser**: Launches a web browser with a given URL
-- **GetCurrentDateTime**: Retrieves and reports the current date and time.
+- **GetCurrentDateTime**: Retrieves and reports the current date and time

 ## Setup

 ### MacOS Installation

-1. Install [uv](https://docs.astral.sh/uv/), a modern Python package manager.
+1. Install [uv](https://docs.astral.sh/uv/), a modern Python package manager
-2. Clone this repository to your local machine.
+2. Clone this repository to your local machine
 3. Create a local environment file: `cp .env.sample .env`
-4. Insert your `OPENAI_API_KEY` into the `.env` file.
+4. Insert your `OPENAI_API_KEY` into the `.env` file
-5. Customize `personalization.json` and `config.py` to your preferences.
+5. Customize `personalization.json` and `config.py` to your preferences
 6. Install the required audio library: `brew install portaudio`
 7. Install project dependencies: `uv sync`
 8. Launch the assistant: `uv run main`